kaouthermejri/realtime-symfony/slides.md

 ---

 template: lblue

-# You already have an app
+class: fixed-width-list

-* How to integrate:
+# You want to build a Symfony app
-  * Self-hosted
+or
-  * Hosted
+# You want to add real-time to an existing app

 ---